sampsyo/cs6120/content/blog/2019-11-08-unified-theory-gc/index.md

 This process can also be seen as a combination of tracing and reference counting as shown by (a) in the right figure: Reference counting is performed to track edges from mature space to nursery space.
 Tracing is performed within nursery space during minor collections.
 And finally a full tracing is performed during major collections.

 We can then explore different combinations of tracing and reference counting within each space.
-However, notice that reference counting is always used for the edges from mature to nursery space in order to avoid tracing the whole mature space.
+However, notice that reference counting is always used for the edges from mature to nursery space in order to avoid visiting all objects in the mature space.
 In fact, the authors claim that any algorithm that collects some subset of objects independently is fundamentally making use of reference counting.

 ### Multi-Heap Collectors?